seedubjay/seedubjay.github.io/_drafts/perlin-noise.md

 Of course, there are also faults!
 If you reload the picture a few times, you might start to notice some odd blockiness and straight lines...
 But, as we'll see, these faults can be covered up.

 The success of Perlin noise didn't just come from the noise it produced, but also from how fast it produced it.
-These little faults were a small price to pay for a fast algorithm, especially back in 1983 when computing time was so slow and expensive.
+These little faults were a small price to pay for a fast algorithm, especially back in 1983 when computation was so slow and expensive.

-It is also extremely easy to adapt to different situations.
-Here, we converted the noise into shades of grey, but we can also think of them as heights, with light patches being the 'hills' and dark patches being the 'valleys'.
-This will become much more useful later on.

 ## Octaves